 In this work, we focus on the cryptographic component of the above recipe, namely polynomial commitment schemes.
-A polynomial commitment scheme is a generalisation of vector commitments in which a prover is able to commit to any polynomial of bounded degree $f := \sum{i=0}^{d} f_i \cdot X^i$ over a ring $\mathcal{R}$ , and then later produce a proof $\pi$ that f(u) = z for some public u, z.
-For the purpose of this work, we are concerned with polynomial commitment schemes that are succinct in both the size of the proof $\pi$ and in the verification time, i.e. we wish both to be polylogarithmic in d.
+A polynomial commitment scheme is a generalisation of vector commitments in which a prover is able to commit to any polynomial of bounded degree $f := \sum{i=0}^{d} f_i \cdot X^i$ over a ring \mathcal{R} , and then later produce a proof π that f(u) = z for some public u, z.
+For the purpose of this work, we are concerned with polynomial commitment schemes that are succinct in both the size of the proof π and in the verification time, i.e. we wish both to be polylogarithmic in d.
 We aim the verification time to be polylogarithmic without preprocessing dependent on u, as that reflects the usage of polynomial commitment schemes in many PIOPs.
-Further, to obtain a SNARK, we will require that $\pi$ is a proof of knowledge, and call a polynomial commitment scheme with this property extractable.
+Further, to obtain a SNARK, we will require that π is a proof of knowledge, and call a polynomial commitment scheme with this property extractable.

 The literature on polynomial commitments [KZG10; BBBPWM18; BMMTV21; Lee21; BFS20; WTsTW17] is vast, but most of the existing construction rely on classical computational assumptions, and are thus insecure against quantum adversaries.
-If we require post-quantum security, the only concretely and asymptotically efficient polynomial commitment schemes that are known are based on the FRI IOP of Proximity [BBHR18a], compiled into an argument via the BCS construction [BCS16] (and thus relying on the random oracle heuristic for its computational security).
+If we require post-quantum security, the only concretely and asymptotically efficient polynomial commitment schemes that are currently known are based on the FRI IOP of Proximity [BBHR18a], compiled into an argument via the BCS construction [BCS16] in the random oracle model.